Razia Sultan (film): Soundtrack

 It was the second time that Khayyam worked for a Kamal Amrohi's film.
 Earlier he had given music for Shankar Hussain, a movie produced by Amrohi.
 There is a story as to how Kamal got liking for Khayyam's music.
 Once Kamal Amrohi and his wife Meena Kumari liked a song that they had listened to on the radio.
 The song was "Parbaton Ke Pedon Par" and was sung by Mohammed Rafi and Suman Kalyanpur.
 Later on, they learned that this song was composed by Khayyam for a movie called Shagoon (1964).
 However, by the time Razia Sultan went on the shooting floors, Laxmikant–Pyarelal became the most-sought-after music director duo.
 So, Kamal Amrohi signed them.
 But, he did not like one fast-paced tune composed by the duo for the film and told them to compose a new tune instead.
 When Kamal went to the duo's place to listen to their new tune, he was asked to wait as the music directors were in a meeting.
 Feeling insulted that he was asked to wait by someone so junior to him, Kamal Amrohi replaced them with Khayyam.

 Box office

-Being director Kamal Amrohi’s dream project, it was made in a very grand way.
+Being director Kamal Amrohi's dream project, it was made in a very grand way.
 The film had an estimated budget of ₹7–10 crore in 1983, with production spanning over 7 years.
-Unfortunately, when released, the film made barely ₹2 crore, becoming a box office disaster.
+When released, the film made barely ₹2 crore, becoming a box office disaster.